-Taken together, these results provide ballast to the core prediction of our model linking political instability and institutional reform.
-Our results suggest that a random leader death in a country with noncohesive institutions leads on average to around a 46% increase in the (actual) turnover rate among its leaders over the next five years - the average rate of turnover in these regimes is about 0.13.
-In other words, expected tenure is shortened by around three and a half years, given an expected duration of around seven and a half years.
-This increase in instability is accompanied by a chance of about 6% of reform towards cohesive institutions.
+Taken together, these results provide ballast to the core prediction of our model, linking political instability and institutional reform.
+Our results suggest that a random leader death in a country with noncohesive institutions, on average, leads to a 46% increase in the (actual) turnover rate among its leaders over the next five years - the average rate of turnover is about 0.13.
+In other words, expected tenure is shortened by about three and a half years, given an expected duration of seven and a half years.
+This increase in instability is accompanied by a 6% chance of reform towards cohesive institutions.
 The fact that random deaths of leaders drives both increases in turnover and reforms to cohesive institutions increases our confidence that we can indeed interpret the data in the way that our model suggests.
+Subsection 3.3 discusses alternative interpretations.